QIWI-API/payments-docs/_merchant-form_en.html.md

 }
 ~~~

-If bank requires 3DS authentication of the customer, proceed with additional authentication from the issuer.
-In this case, the payment request adds `requirements.threeDS` JSON-object with fields:
+If bank requires 3-D Secure authentication of the customer, the payment response contains the `requirements.threeDS` JSON-object with fields:

 - `acsUrl` — 3-D Secure authentication server URL to redirect to the issuer's confirmation page;
 - `pareq` — an encrypted 3-D Secure authentication request.

-To get the `PaReS` result of authentication, make a POST query to the 3-D Secure authentication server URL with parameters:
+To proceed with additional authentication from the issuer, send a POST form to the 3-D Secure authentication server URL with parameters:

 - `TermUrl` — customer redirection URL after successful 3-D Secure authentication;
 - `MD` — a unique transaction identifier;